harichandana-yeluri/AI-Data-Architecture-Design-and-Implementation/part2-nosql/nosql_analysis.md

 **Advantages:**
 - Eliminates the need for joins to fetch product and review data.
 - Improves read performance by retrieving all relevant information in a single query.
-- Accurately represents real-world hierarchical relationships.
+- Accurately represents real-world hierarchical relationships.<br>
 As a result, MongoDB handles nested and one-to-many relationships more efficiently than relational databases.

 ### 3. Horizontal scalability
 MongoDB is built to support horizontal scaling through a mechanism known as sharding.
 - Data is distributed across multiple servers (shards) based on a shard key (e.g., product_id or category).
-- As the dataset grows, additional servers can be added to the cluster without downtime.
+- As the dataset grows, additional servers can be added to the cluster without downtime.<br>
 **Key advantages:**
 - Handles large volumes of products, reviews, and user activity efficiently.
 - Maintains high availability and performance under increasing load.
-- Avoids the vertical scaling limitations common in relational databases.
+- Avoids the vertical scaling limitations common in relational databases.<br>
 This makes MongoDB highly suitable for large-scale, high-traffic applications.